be2rlab/AORR/README.md

 # Computer vision
 This repo combines:
-1. class-agnostic segmentation with wrappers for Detectron2 and MMDetection
+1. class-agnostic segmentation with wrappers for Detectron2, MMDetection, MMDeploy and TensorRT
 2. classification based on transformer feature extractor and kNN classifier

 # System requirements